EricssonResearch/dnt/doc/notification.md

 1. based on pull notifications (mainly useful in a synchronized network)
 2. based on push notifications triggered by *trigger* messages (does not require synchronization)

 Pull notifications can be used in a synchronized network to provide periodic statistics.
 All pull statistics are reported periodically, with a pre-defined period of 2s (hardcoded currently) at every even second according to the local clock.
 This means that all nodes will send their stats in sync, if the nodes are synchronized via PTP.
-These pull notifications contain all the data about the state of R2DTWO.
+These pull notifications contain all the data about the state of DNT.

 However, synchronization may not be available/feasible in all cases.
 In such cases, the *trigger* notification can be used to perform periodic measurements.
 When a *trigger* message is sent, a local push of *triggered_source* is also performed.
 Upon reception of the *trigger* message, a push of *triggered_receiver* is performed.
 These triggered notifications only contain statistics about the MIPs involved in the message exchange, and the other MIPs that have the same target object.